rcdosado/TIL/python/Getting-Non-downloadable-Slideshare-Presentation-using-wget-and-Python.md

-this uses the wonderful Beautifulsoup library to navigate the html jungle of slideshare, and harvest slide links. these links in turn will be given to CURL to directly download to a folder named dumphere at the current directory.
+this uses the wonderful Beautifulsoup library to navigate the html jungle of slideshare, and harvest slide links. these links in turn will be given to wget to directly download to a folder named dumphere at the current directory.

 downloads even non downloadable slides.